Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 ### Features Left to Implement

 * In the future I plan to add further projects, work experience to make My portfolio and About me pages better.
-* On my Get in touch page, I would like to fix my form to work properly, so when I have enough knowledge for this, I will come back to this section, and I will make the submit button work.
 * After having enough knowledge, I want to come back, and use jquery and popper.js to make my menu transform to a drowdown menu on small screens.
 * Getting to know how to use JavasScript, I want to fix my form (currently you can submit with Choose your answer).